MicrosoftDocs/OfficeDocs-SharePoint/migration/preview-isv-performance-guidance-revised.md

 #### Method 2

-Create your destination layout to avoid exceeding limits.

-The alternate option is to keep your source layout, applying unique ACLs at the key folder level of the destination.
+The alternate option is to keep your source layout, and instead apply unique ACLs at the key folder level of the migration **destination**.

 *Example:*